ASEAN-Australia Health Security Fellowships

 As Australia's only field epidemiology training program, ANU’s Master of Philosophy in Applied Epidemiology (MAE) combines practical fieldwork on real disease challenges with intensive course blocks in Canberra.
 The Fellowships program aims to develop national champions for health security who will return to Southeast Asia to lead outbreak responses and improve the quality of training programs in their home countries.

 Australian MAE students are supported to conduct fieldwork in partnership with research institutes in Southeast Asia, which will build capacity and contribute to addressing disease and development challenges for countries of Southeast Asia.
 Australian and ASEAN Fellows will be twinned on placements to develop durable people-to-people links.
-The Fellowships program will focus on Cambodia and Laos in 2019, and in 2020 will expand to include Myanmar and Vietnam.
+The Fellowships program focused on Cambodia and Laos in 2019, and five new students commenced in 2020 from Myanmar, Vietnam and Laos.

 To apply and find out more about the program, visit the ANU website.